mas9612/mas9612.net/content/about/index.md

 ---

 ## Masato Yamazaki
-Student of Kansai University Graduate School of Informatics.
-Study computer science in University, especially computer networking, SDN (Software Defined Networking).
+I'm a software engineer in Tokyo.

-I'm interested in infrastructure, SRE (Site Reliability Engineering) and computer networking.
+I'm interested in infrastructure and networking, especially SRE (Site Reliability Engineering) and container-related technologies.

 ## Experience
 ### Programming Language